passcod/caretaker/index.markdown

 state.
 Tidying up, checking work, updating documentation, packaging, recording changes, and more.
 As seen above, in the traditional way this work is mostly done by maintainers.

-In Caretaker, **release work is done by release managers**.
+In Caretaker, **release work is done by “releasers”**.

-A **release manager** is a _transient_ role, which only exists for the purpose and for the duration of preparing, making, and publishing _one_ release.
+A **releaser** is a _transient_ role, which only exists for the purpose and for the duration of preparing, making, and publishing _one_ release.

-The role of release manager can be assumed freely by a “permanent” member of the project, or can be assigned, after request, and for a single release, to an external contributor, who then becomes a _temporary_ **release manager**.
+The role of releaser can be assumed freely by a “more permanent” member of the project, or can be assigned, after request, and for a single release, to an external contributor, who then becomes a **_temporary_ releaser**.

-The release manager then _owns_ the release process, and drives it to completion.
-The project may define a particular process, but in general this may involve:
+The releaser then _owns_ the release process, and drives it to completion.
+The project will define a particular process and have its requirements, but in general this may involve any, all, or more of:

 - Picking which features or fixes go in the release
 - Reviewing and merging submissions to that effect